When you appoint us, we will need this...

 Vehicle Telemetry Data

-Whenever vehicles are fitted with any Vehicle Telemetry Recording Systems, such as “Trackers,” Dash Cameras, Video/Telemetry Systems, Tachographs, etc. If your vehicle is fitted with any Video, Audio or Telemetry Recording Devices, you should make an effort to recover that data, and to supply it to us.
-We typically use this for the analysis of the collision event, for the verification of the Driver’s Versions, or for the interpretation of Witness or Victim statements.
-Act early, to preserve this kind of evidence!
+As part of my investigation process, I require any data collected by Vehicle Telemetry Recording Systems, such as “Trackers,” Dash Cameras, Video/Telemetry Systems, Tachographs, etc. If your vehicle is fitted with any Video, Audio, or Telemetry Recording Devices, I strongly recommend that you make every effort to recover the data and provide it to me.
+This data is critical to my analysis of the collision event, verification of the Driver’s Versions, or interpretation of Witness or Victim statements.
+I advise you to act swiftly in preserving this evidence to avoid any loss or tampering of data.